Why use it? Examples Downloads Manual Plug-ins Other tools Support Forum Testimonials Your sites

 TbsSQL supports the following jokers in your SQL statements:

-- #n# The argument will be converted as a date value without time with the relevant format for the database.
-Example: #1#
+- #1# The joker will be replaced with 1st argument converted into a date value (without time part) using the relevant date format of the database.

 Managing NULL values:

-You can also use jokers %[n]% , @[n]@ , #[n]# and ~[n]~ to replace the value by the SQL keyword 'NULL' when the value to merge is the PHP value {false} or {null}.
+You can also use jokers %[1]% , @[1]@ , #[1]# and ~[1]~ to replace the value by the SQL keyword 'NULL' when the value to merge is the PHP value {false} or {null}.
 Please note that empty string {''} will not be replaced with the SQL keyword 'NULL'.

 Example: